Alyra07/HabiPet-CCL3/docs/index.md

 ### Possible Future Improvements
 - **GIF Animation Loading:** The current .apk is very large due to all the GIFs being saved and loaded from the `/res/drawable` folder.
 Polishing the animation logic was simply not on our scope for this project.
+- **Habit Completion:** The `HabitCompleteCard` does not show its content dynamically yet, the user has to refresh the Home page to see the currently active completion status.
 - **HomeScreen Calendar:** Adding the feature to click on days to see which habits have been completed on that particular day of the month.
 Additionally, let the user be able to switch between months.
 - **General Design:** Especially the `HabitDetailsView` could be improved design-wise, but for a time limit of two weeks, it was more crucial to focus on the main "selling points" (MVP) of our app than on the detail design.